Roblox Abuse Lawsuit Alleges Platform Prioritized Growth Over Safety of Children

 Roblox Child Sexual Exploitation

-The mother in this claim, along with hundreds of other parents and now-grown former players who have filed Roblox child abuse lawsuits, say the game’s open chat features and lack of effective moderation resulted in a dangerous environment for young users that child sexual predators exploit on a regular basis.
+The mother in this claim, along with hundreds of other parents and now-grown former players who have filed Roblox child abuse lawsuits, alleging that the game’s open chat features and lack of effective moderation resulted in a dangerous environment for young users that child sexual predators exploit on a regular basis.

 In early September, the Roblox Corporation announced it was putting new safety measures in place by the end of the year to help with age verification and verify parental consent.
 In addition to the age verification, Roblox announced that it intends to launch new systems in the future that will be designed to limit communication between adults and minors, unless they know each other in real life.
+However, lawsuits indicate that these measures do not go far enough, and come too late for children who have used the platform over the past few years.

 Roblox-Lawsuit-Lawyers